-The country known today as Croatia was formerly known as Illyria until captured by the Romans and renamed Illyricum around the 2nd century BC.
-Illyricum is mentioned in Romans 15:19 as the northern Mediterranean boundary reaching from Jerusalem where the Apostle Paul thoroughly preached the gospel of Jesus Christ.
+The country known today as Croatia was formerly known as Illyria until captured by the Romans and renamed Illyricum around second century B.C.
+Illyricum is mentioned in Romans 15:19 as the northern Mediterranean boundary reaching from Jerusalem where the apostle Paul thoroughly preached the gospel of Jesus Christ.

-Illyricum was later split into the provinces of Pannonia and Dalmatia not far from the time of Jesus’ earthly ministry.
-Evidently, Titus reached farther north than did Paul when he entered into Dalmatia to preach the gospel according to 2 Timothy 4:10.
+Illyricum was later split into the provinces of Pannonia and Dalmatia, not far from the time of Jesus’ earthly ministry.
+Evidently, Titus reached farther north than Paul did when he went to Dalmatia to preach the gospel according to 2 Timothy 4:10.

 Church and croatia

-For almost as long as the Catholic Church has existed, it has been the dominant religion of this area.
-The establishment of Protestant churches has met fierce resistance, even into the 20th Century.
-The Evangelical Pentecostal Church of Croatia (EPC), with whom the Assemblies of God USA is associated, began when Germans founded its first group in the mid-‘30s.
-From this small beginning, the church grew and during the Communist era not only survived but multiplied.
-During the civil war 1991-95, EPC’s relief agency, AGAPE, was able to provide desperately needed humanitarian aid and ministry to Croatians and other war refugees.
+For almost as long as the Catholic Church has existed, it has been the dominant religion of the area.
+The establishment of Protestant churches has met fierce resistance, even into the twentieth century.
+The Evangelical Pentecostal Church of Croatia (EPC), with whom the Assemblies of God USA is associated, began when Germans founded its first group in the mid-’30s.
+From this small beginning, the church grew, multiplying during the Communist era.
+During the civil war that took place from 1991-1995, EPC’s relief agency, AGAPE, was able to provide desperately needed humanitarian aid and ministry to Croatians and other war refugees.

 While Catholicism remains the dominant religion, it is mainly a cultural/political tradition.
-Most people have no knowledge or understanding of the Bible.
+Most Croatians have no knowledge or understanding of the Bible.
 Protestant churches include EPC, the Reformed Church, Baptist, and some Charismatic churches.
 The EPC has approximately 40 churches, most with congregations of less than 50.
-The number of Evangelical Croatian believers is less than half of one percent.
+The number of evangelical Croatian believers is less than half of one percent.

 Additional Facts About Croatia